Triad (organized crime): 20th century

-After the Second World War, the secret societies saw a resurgence as gangsters took advantage of the uncertainty to re-establish themselves.
+According to the University of Hong Kong, most triad societies were established between 1914 and 1939 and there were once more than 300 in the territory.
+Arguably the most prominent triad leader of the 1930s being Du Yuesheng.
+After World War II, the secret societies saw a resurgence as gangsters took advantage of the uncertainty to re-establish themselves.
 Some Chinese communities, such as "new villages" in Kuala Lumpur and Bukit Ho Swee in Singapore, became notorious for gang violence.
-When the Chinese Communist Party came to power in 1949 in mainland China, law enforcement became stricter and a government crackdown on criminal organizations forced the triads to migrate to British Hong Kong.
+After 1949, in mainland China, law enforcement became stricter and a government crackdown on criminal organizations forced the triads to migrate to British Hong Kong.
 An estimated 300,000 triad members lived in Hong Kong during the 1950s.
-According to the University of Hong Kong, most triad societies were established between 1914 and 1939 and there were once more than 300 in the territory.
 The number of groups has consolidated to about 50, of which 14 are under police surveillance.
-There were nine main triads—Wo Hop To, Wo Shing Wo, Rung, Tung, Chuen, Shing, Sun Yee On, 14K, and Luen—operating in Hong Kong.
+There were four main groups of triads—the Chiu Chow Group (including Sun Yee On), 14K, the Wo Group (including Wo Shing Wo), and the Sze Tai (Luen Group, Tan Yee, Macau Chai, Tung Group), the Big Four in Chinese—operating in Hong Kong.
 They divided land by ethnic group and geographic locations, with each triad in charge of a region.
 Each had their own headquarters, sub-societies, and public image.
-After the 1956 riots, the Hong Kong government introduced stricter law enforcement and the triads became less active.